Police sources: New evidence suggests Jussie Smollett orchestrated attack

-Two law enforcement sources with knowledge of the investigation told CNN that Chicago Police believe Jussie Smollett paid two men to orchestrate the assault.
+Two law enforcement sources with knowledge of the investigation tell CNN that Chicago Police believe actor Jussie Smollett paid two men to orchestrate an assault on him that he reported late last month.

+Smollett denies playing a role in his attack, according to a statement from his attorneys.

 Smollett told authorities he was attacked early January 29 by two men who were "yelling out racial and homophobic slurs."
 He said one attacker put a rope around his neck and poured an unknown chemical substance on him.

-The sources told CNN that there are records that show the two brothers purchased the rope found around Smollett's neck at an Ace Hardware store in Chicago.
+The sources told CNN there are records that show the two brothers purchased the rope found around Smollett's neck at a hardware store in Chicago.

+Smollett's attorneys, Todd S. Pugh and Victor P. Henderson, issued a statement to CNN Saturday night saying Smollett was angry about these latest developments.

+"As a victim of a hate crime who has cooperated with the police investigation, Jussie Smollett is angered and devastated by recent reports that the perpetrators are individuals he is familiar with," the statement read.
+"He has now been further victimized by claims attributed to these alleged perpetrators that Jussie played a role in his own attack.
+Nothing is further from the truth and anyone claiming otherwise is lying."

 "It feels like if I had said it was a Muslim or a Mexican or someone black I feel like the doubters would have supported me a lot much more," Smollett said.
 "And that says a lot about the place where we are as a country right now."